kunal15/IT562_Goal-Diggers_DAIICT/Book_Recommender_code/readme.md

 # Book Recommender System based on Reinforcement Learning

 The recommender system is based on Multi Armed Bandit approach, in which the arms are the recommendations.
-The user first of all provides the Genres which he likes and as iterations pass by he gives ratings to the recommendations which mould the system on the run.
+The user provides some of the genres which he likes and as iterations pass by, he gives ratings to the recommendations which mould the system on the run.
 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and you can run it on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites